FentonA/FentonA/README.md

-<h2> Hello, thanks for stopping by my github user account</h2>
+<h2> Hello, thanks for stopping by my github user account :smiley: </h2>

+I'm a developer that likes to build coold and interesting projects, help find solutions to problems and a current onsession with blockchain development.

  🔭 I’m currently working on my very own NFT collections marketplace built with solidity smart contracts, zokrates for sercurity, and react an interactive frone end.
  🌱 Looking to enhance my knowledge in smart contract upgradability implementation, as well as how to better leverage oracles in smart contract projects.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=fentona&hide=contribs,prs)